OBOAcademy/obook/docs/index.md

 # On becoming an OBO Semantic Engineer

-Welcome to our OBO Semantic Engineering Training!
+Welcome the OBOOK, the OBO Organized Knowledge portal and our OBO Semantic Engineering Training!

-## Introduction to documentation
+## Introduction to the OBOOK

-Documentation in the obook is organised* based on the [diataxis framework](https://diataxis.fr/) of documentations into 4 distinction sections:
+Documentation in the OBOOK is organised based on the [Diataxis framework](https://diataxis.fr/) of documentations into 4 distinction sections:

-1. Tutorials
+1. _Tutorials_: Tutorials are learning-oriented documentation in which there are exercises to help a beginner achieve basic competence in that area.

-Tutorials are learning-oriented documentation in which there are exercises to help a beginner achieve basic competence in that area.
+1. _How-to Guides_: How-to Guides are task-oriented documentation that function as directions that guide the reader through the steps to achieve a specific end.

-2. How-to Guides
+1. _Reference_: References are information-oriented documentation that describe, as succinctly as possible, and in an orderly way, a single topic.

-How-to Guides are task-oriented documentation that function as directions that guide the reader through the steps to achieve a specific end.
+1. _Explanations_: Explanations are understanding-oriented documentation that clarifies, deepens and broadens the reader’s understanding of a subject.

-3. Reference
+To accommodate for the various training use cases we support, we added the following categories on top:

-References are information-oriented documentation that describe, as succinctly as possible, and in an orderly way, a
+1. Lesson: A collection of materials (tutorials, explanations and how-to-guides) that together seek to teach a well defined concept.

-4. Discussion
+1. Course: A convenience content type that allows us to assemble materials from obook for a specific taught unit, such as the yearly ICBO tutorials.

-Discussion (or explanation) are understanding-oriented documentation that clarifies, deepens and broadens the reader’s understanding of a subject.
+1. Pathway: A pathway is a kind of course pertaining to a specific role in the OBO-sphere, such as curator or software developer.

-*Note: we are in the process of transforming the documentation accordingly, please be patient if some of the documentations are still not in their correct place.
+*Note*: we are in the process of transforming the documentation accordingly, please be patient if some of the documentations are still not in their correct place.
 Feel free to [create an issue](https://github.com/OBOAcademy/obook/issues) if you find something that you suspect isn't in place.

 ## Editorial Team